Podchaser Logo

 30:34

-brain that's the renewal of the mind that's why there's
+brain, that's the renewal of the mind.
+That's why there's

 30:37

-there's it sometimes takes
+it sometimes takes a real

 30:39

-a real reprogramming because we've lived
+reprogramming, because we've lived lifetimes

-lifetimes of believing that we have
+of believing that we have to earn

 30:47